EOSC-synergy/sqaaas-docs/docs/pipeline_as_a_service/step_2_tooling.md

 **building**.

 ### Pulling an image from a Docker registry
-The image has to be already available in a Docker registry such as [Docker Hub](https://hub.docker.com/).
-This registry is indeed the default one, so unless defined in the `Image Name` field, the pipeline at runtime will try to fetch it from Docker Hub platform.
+The image has to be already available in a Docker registry for this feature to work.
+By default, the pipeline will use [Docker Hub](https://hub.docker.com/).
+Follow the steps on "Docker image name syntax" to use a different registry.

 :::note Docker image name syntax